Importance of reception year learning for child development

-It is believed that children who are taught well in their first year of school go on to achieve better GCSE results in English and maths (from academics at CEM and Durham University).
+It is believed that children who are taught well in their first school year go on to achieve better GCSE results in English and maths (from academics at CEM and Durham University).
 Sir Kevan Collins, Chief Executive of the Education Endowment Foundation, said:

 “The early years are a crucial time for development and we know that quality of teaching has the single biggest impact on how well children do in school.”

-The “Bold Beginnings” report published by Ofsted in November 2017 also emphasised the significance of the teaching of the initial concepts of reading and number that takes place during reception:
+The “Bold Beginnings” report published by Ofsted in November 2017 also emphasised the significance of the teaching of the initial concepts of reading and numbers that takes place during reception:

 “Put simply, by the end of reception, the ability to read, write and use numbers is fundamental.
 They are the building blocks for all other learning.
 Without firm foundations in these areas, a child’s life chances can be severely restricted.”